skateboard/tls-client/README.md

 <br />

 # Introduction
 I made this because i could not find a java tls solution.
 So i made one.
-This uses a fork of [Carcraftz Proxy](https://github.com/Carcraftz/TLS-Fingerprint-API) (i will post later).
+This uses a fork of [Carcraftz Proxy](https://github.com/skateboard/TLS-Fingerprint-API)

 # Requirements
 [GO](https://golang.org/) lang is required for the TLS client to work!